abdusco/abdus.dev/src/projects/dumpclip/dumpclip.md

 ### Python script for monitoring clipboard

 The main reason I've built this utility was to integrate it into a Python script.
-So here's a simple function that runs the app and captures its stdout and calls given callback.
+So here's a simple function that runs the app and captures its stdout and calls the given callback.

 ```python
 import json